-- (1) A political committee that has not received any contribution or made any coordinated or independent expenditures for a continuous period of at least one year may cancel its registration as a political committee by completing and submitting a prescribed cancellation form to the secretary of state. - (2) A political committee that has cancelled its registration pursuant to Subsection G of Section 1-19-29 NMSA 1978, shall submit a new registration in the event that its future activities meet the requisites for registration pursuant to Section 1-19-26.1 NMSA 1978. - (a) a political committee submitting a new registration must file with the secretary of state within 24 hours of receiving any contribution or making any expenditure for a political purpose. - (b) a new registration shall include: - (i) current bank account balance(s); and - (ii) a certification that no contributions have been received or any expenditures made for a political purpose during the period wherein the political committee's registration was cancelled pursuant to Subsection G or Section 1-19-29 NMSA 1978.
+- (1) A political committee, other than a political party or a legislative caucus committee, that has not received any contribution or made any coordinated or independent expenditures for a continuous period of at least one year pursuant to Subsection G of Section 1-19-29 NMSA 1978 shall be advised of their right to cancel the political committee's registration without obligation to file a final report.
+The political committee shall notify the secretary of state of the political committee's intention to remain active or will otherwise be marked as inactive by January 1 of the next even numbered year. - (2) A political committee that has cancelled its registration pursuant to Subsection G of Section 1-19-29 NMSA 1978, shall submit a new registration.
+A new registration shall include: - (a) current bank account balance(s); and - (b) a certification that no contributions have been received or any expenditures made for a political purpose during the period wherein the political committee's registration was cancelled pursuant to Subsection G or Section 1-19-29 NMSA 1978.

-[1.10.13.10 NMAC N, 10/10/2017; A, 10/29/2019]
+[1.10.13.10 NMAC N, 10/10/2017; A, 10/29/2019; A, 3/22/2022]